MUR frequently asked questions

 Q. Can I do an MUR for patients in a care home I supply with medication?

-A. Yes you can, as long as your local NHS England team consents to you conducting MURs at alternative premises.
+A. Yes you can, as long as your local NHS England and NHS Improvement team consents to you conducting MURs at alternative premises.
 You would need to conduct the MUR face to face with the patient; it may also be sensible to feed back any recommendations to the Care Home staff, provided you have the patient’s permission to share this information.

 Q. Can another individual, for example, a pre-registration pharmacy trainee sit in on an MUR consultation with the pharmacist and patient?